eldipa/hanoifs/README.md

 # Hanoi FS

-The classic Hanoi Towers game/challenge/puzzle implemented as a file system using FUSE.
+The classic Tower of Hanoi game/challenge/puzzle implemented as a file system using FUSE.

 To mount it call: